grafana/writers-toolkit/docs/sources/write/links/index.md

 use `https://grafana.com/docs/grafana/<GRAFANA_VERSION>/developers/`.

 - If you're linking from Grafana documentation, `<GRAFANA_VERSION>` is substituted with the version inferred from the page's URL.
-- If you're linking from other documentation, `<GRAFANA_VERSION>` is substituted with the value of `GRAFANA_VERSION` set in the page's front matter.
+- If you're linking from other documentation, `<GRAFANA_VERSION>` is substituted with the value of `GRAFANA_VERSION` from the source page's front matter.

 **Link to Grafana Cloud documentation**: